 A simple www to non-www migration broke conversion tracking.
 By the time it was noticed, Performance Max had completely lost the plot.
 300+ clicks in a single day.
 Zero conversions.The campaign that was delivering $3.80-$5 leads had turned into a money incinerator.

-When Tracking Breaks
+What Actually Happens When Tracking Breaks

 When tracking breaks, Performance Max loses its feedback loop.
-It no longer has proof that Search was working, so it does what any unsupervised algorithm does—it starts "exploring."
+It no longer has proof that Search was working, so it does what any unsupervised algorithm does - it starts "exploring."
 Translation: it shifts budget to Display, YouTube, Discovery, and other cheap inventory that gets clicks but never converts.

 What 'Maximize Conversions' Really Means